fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-There was a time of righteous people. they lived in tawhid and five of them were most righteous and most popular: Wadd, Suwa', Yaghuth, Ya'uq, Nasr.
-So people started celebrating anniversaries of these men. they made statues of these noble men to remind people of their piety and nobility, but some generations later, people started worshiping these statues.
+There was a time of righteous people.
+They lived in tawhid and five of them were most righteous and most popular: Wadd, Suwa', Yaghuth, Ya'uq, Nasr.
+So people started celebrating anniversaries of these men.
+They made statues of these noble men to remind people of their piety and nobility, but some generations later, some people started worshiping these statues.

     And they have said: "You shall not leave your gods: nor shall you leave Wadd, nor Suwa', nor Yaghuth, nor Ya'uq nor Nasr"(these were the names of their idols).
     Quran 71:23